kevinkiklee/micfeed/README.md

 }
 ```

 Having the metadata of all the feeds enables us to find the total count of all articles, which gives us a way to disable the load button when the last file has been loaded.
-The total count of feed articles is calculated with a selector, then the LoadMoreButton is disabled when all articles have been displayed onto the page:
+The total count of feed articles is calculated with a selector, then the Button is disabled when all articles have been displayed onto the page:

 ```javascript
 // selector.js